Once your baby is eating solids, it's important to give them a wide variety of foods from the 4 main food groups:

 Keep offering a variety of foods and gradually introduce news foods.

 Offer vegetables that are not sweet, such as broccoli, cauliflower and spinach, from the start.

 It may take 10 or even more attempts for your baby to accept new foods, particularly as they get older.

 They might make funny faces, but this does not mean they do not like it.
 They're just getting used to new flavours and textures.

 Encourage your baby to feed themselves with their fingers.
 This way they can show you how much they want to eat, and it helps them get used to different foods and textures.
 It's also good for developing their hand and eye co-ordination.

-As a guide, the best finger foods are foods that can be cut up into pieces big enough for your baby to hold in their fist and stick out of the top of it.
+As a guide, the best finger foods are soft or cooked foods that can be cut up into pieces big enough for your baby to hold in their fist and stick out of the top of it.
 Pieces about the size of your own finger work well.

 It can get messy